 For patients with Health Maintenance Organization (HMO) plans, referrals may be required.
 If a patient requires specialized treatment beyond the scope of a primary care physician (PCP), he/she can be referred to a specialist for consultation and/or treatment.
 Humana contracts with specialists in the plan's service area.
-See the providers' section of Humana.com for Humana's claims payment policy on ordering provider and referring provider requirements.
+See the providers' section of Humana.com for Humana's claims payment. policy on ordering provider and referring provider requirements.

-The PCP initiates the referral by submitting a referral request on Availity Essentials.
 Methods for submitting referral requests are outlined in the Preauthorization section above and on Humana's website.
-The PCP will receive a referral number from Humana if the referral request is: 1) completed and Humana determines the services are covered under the provider agreement; 2) provided by an approved provider/facility; and 3) medically necessary.
+The PCP will receive a referral number from Humana if the referral request is: 1) completed and Humana determines the services are covered under the provider agreement; 2) provided by an approved provider/ facility; and 3) medically necessary.
 An approved referral number does not override member eligibility, provider agreement exclusions, etc. Prior to the specialist rendering services, preauthorization also must be obtained by the specialist for any additional medications or services on the preauthorization and notification list.

 The status of a referral can be verified by accessing Availity Essentials or by calling 800-523-0023.
 After the patient has been treated, the specialist's findings, diagnosis and recommendation for treatment should be sent to the patient's PCP.
-The specialist also must submit claim/encounter data to Humana.
+The specialist also must submit claim/ encounter data to Humana.